svenssonaxel/diff-format/MAIN.md

    1. Usable for patching:<br/>
       Given a diff file in unified diff format and the old tree, it is possible to produce the new tree exactly.
    1. Usable for reverse patching:<br/>
-      Given a diff file in unified diff format and the new tree, it is possible to produce the new old exactly.
+      Given a diff file in unified diff format and the new tree, it is possible to produce the old tree exactly.
    1. Reversible:<br/>
       Given only a patch (diff) file from A to B, it is possible to produce a patch file from B to A.
    1. Content agnostic:<br/>